FrederiqueRetsema/DistrolessContainerCypress/README.md

 # DistrolessContainerCypress
 This is an example repo for a generic solution for creating distroless (shell-less) containers.
+Are you in a hurry?
+Than skip to the part called "How to use this template".

 ## How it works
 In this directory is the CloudFormation template.
 That template will create a Virtual Machine (EC2-Instance) which will create shell-less container images in ECR.
 It will use ldd and strace as tools to create the shell-less images.